osyvokon/text-entailment-models/slides/attention.md

 The idea of representing the whole sentence meaning in a single fixed-sized vector is very appealing, but it also means that the decoder must start having only a fixed-sized vector at hand.
 Unfortunately, it doesn't work that well with long sentences.
-Intuitevely, when we try to cramp the long and/or complicated sentence into a fixed-sized vector, we will inevitably loose details that are important for tasks like translation.
+Intuitively, when we try to cramp the long and/or complicated sentence into a fixed-sized vector, we will inevitably loose details that are important for tasks like translation.